ZhonghaoZ/AMP-Net_TIP/README.md

 	pages={1487-1500},
 	doi={10.1109/TIP.2020.3044472}}
 ```

+If you have any question about the code or the paper, please email **zhonghaozhang@yeah.net**.

 ## Prerequisites
 * Python 3.6~3.7 (We did not test other versions)
 * Pytorch 1.2~1.7 with NVIDIA GPU or CPU (We did not test other versions)